benzookapi/shopify-barebone-app-sample/docs/14-bulkoperation.md

 The sample downloads use `.jsonl` filenames so that they remain selectable by the uploader's file filter.

+Selecting a file displays its filename below the upload area.
+For variants, the data file and the optional product Result data file each display their own filename. **Upload** sends the selected files to the app for staging; **Run the operation** starts the bulk mutation afterward.

 ### Product creation format

 Select **Create products** and upload `sample.jsonl`.
 Each JSONL line is one native variables object for one [`productCreate`](https://shopify.dev/docs/api/admin-graphql/unstable/mutations/productCreate) invocation, so one line represents one product: